Eduard-Za/relay-test/README.md

 ![alt](https://github.com/Eduard-Za/relay-test/blob/master/images/Screenshot%20from%202018-12-20%2000-35-56.png)
 ![alt](https://github.com/Eduard-Za/relay-test/blob/master/images/Screenshot%20from%202018-12-20%2000-37-22.png)

-But pay attention that in the code I specified:
+Please, pay attention that in the code, I specified:
 <code>desiredCapabilities.setCapability("enableVNC", true);
       desiredCapabilities.setCapability("enableVideo", false);</code>

 We also can use these values as parametrs and for exaple we can enable video recording for session through.

-11. We can run test in any browser, but we should pull them before test.